 3. Its seed heads provide a unique color and texture

 I love when I can add unique color to the garden in ways other than blooms.
-In addition to its striking pinkish purple color, the seed heads provide a cool texture element to the garden.
+In addition to its striking pinkish purple fall season color, the seed heads provide a cool texture element to the garden.

 4. Pink Muhly is a fall showstopper for the garden

 Having different seasonal interest is a recipe for a beautiful garden.
 Pink Muhly looks great interspersed in cottage gardens along with early and late fall flowering plants like these Texas natives: